apnarm/ftp2http/README.md

 FTP login authentication can be performed via HTTP requests, using HTTP basic authentication.
 Set one or more **authentication_backend** entries in the configuration file, and then ftp2http will perform requests to check the FTP login details.
-Login details are accepted if a URL returns a 2xx response.
+Login details are accepted if an authentication_backend URL returns a 2xx response.

 File uploads themselves can also use HTTP basic authentication.
 By enabling **http_basic_auth** in the configuration file, ftp2http will reuse the FTP